libertyswede/NxtTipBot/README.md

 2. In the test/NxtTipbot.Tests directory, type 'dotnet restore' and the 'dotnet test'

 # Todo
-* When sending currency/asset to a new account, send a DM to the sender asking if he wants to pass along some NXT as well, allowing him to specify number of NXT to send in a separate transaction.
 * Implement deposit/withdraw for MGW asset(s).
 Need to verify this with VB.
 * Case insentitive alias function for assets and currencies, eg. BTC --> SuperBTC, Ardor --> ARDR, etc.
 * Ability to withdraw assets and currencies that are NOT in the config.